masterduck7/Websocket-Angular-JS/README.md

 Proof of concept

+Create a web app that can create a room and other players can join them.
+The users in the room make an action and the other users can be notified about that.

 - Use socket.io
 - Backend created with nodeJS
 - Frontend created with Angular 13

 Logics

-1.- User joins to a room
+- User joins to a room
-2.- Server add that user to a socket room
+- Server add that user to a socket room
-3.- User clicks in the view and send the coordinates of mouse when was clicked 4.- The backend sends that values to the other users in the room
+- User clicks in the view and send the coordinates of mouse when was clicked
+- The backend sends that values to the other users in the room